 When kids play with magnetic tiles, they learn about gravity.
 About stability.
 About the basics of construction.
 About building something from scratch, something that originated in their imagination.
 The best magnetic toys and building blocks last forever and present endless possibilities for creative play.

-Our favorites all have one thing in common: the encouragement to explore.
+Magnetic toys and blocks encourage open-ended play, and are just as suitable for kids playing alone as kids engaging in group play.
+Our favorites magnetic toys all have one thing in common: They encourage kids to explore without limits.
 Each has an option in which your child is challenged in ways he or she hasn’t been before.
 That challenge makes playtime and learning enjoyable.
 In the end you both win—and future report cards should prove it.

 Simple in concept and yet with endless creative options, the PicassoTiles set offers a way to jumpstart your child’s learning while fooling him or her into thinking they’re just another fun toy.
 The only limitations are the constraints of your child’s mind.
 It’s best for children three and up.

 Kids three and up get 42 wood magnetic pieces, which they can use to make anything from animal faces to flowers to cars to buildings.
 And when they're done, everything goes back into the handy carry case.

 Think of this is as magnetic shuffleboard.
 Kids control the magnetic player by holding the magnetic stick under the board, and the goal is to guide the ball into the hole.